dennislee928/dennis-s-note-vault/ietls sprint/Intro paragraphs.md

 Some people think that using technology in the classroom improves learning, while others believe it creates distraction.
 **Discuss both views and give your opinion.**

 It has long been debated whether using technology in the classroom improves learning or creates distractions.
-Some people think that technology in education-oriented environment can be very distracting, while others hold opposite or different opinions.Although I firmly believe that using technology in the classroom is a boost for students to study, viewpoints
+Some people think that technology in education-oriented environment can be very distracting, while others hold opposite or different opinions.
+Although I firmly believe that using technology in the classroom is a boost for students to study, the viewpoints from both sides from the argument will be presented in the following paragraphs.